Over 100 Years Working With Cotton

 • Jacob Elsas restructures all his businesses as Fulton Cotton Spinning Company.

 • Jacob buys the site of the Atlanta Rolling Mill ruins next to Oakland Cemetery and constructs a new mill.

 • Mill begins operations.

-• Jacob develops mill town for workers (now Cabbagetown) — the earliest mill dwellings are built shortly after 1881.
+• Jacob builds Factory Lot houses for workers (later called Fulton Mill Village and now Cabbagetown) — the earliest mill dwellings are built shortly after 1881.